berke/fsmap/README.md

 ## Status

-Indexing works well but the search functionality is primitive.
+Indexing works well, search functionality is OK, memory consumption and load times are a bit high.

 ## Use cases

+Suppose you never got around to setting up that fancy RAID NAS with ZFS and indexing and snapshots.
+Instead, your drawers contain half a dozen hard disk drives with mostly static contents.

+Where did you put that particular file from five years ago?

+Yes you did run `find /mnt/my-twelfth-drive >index12` but that gives you no date information, no size information, and grepping that isn't very convenient.

+This tool provides a solution.

-Suppose you have half a dozen removable external hard drives with mostly static contents.
-You create a map for each of them and keep them on your computer, so that you can search their contents without having to plug each drive.
-Searches go also much faster than using e.g. find on a live filesystem.
+You create a map for each drive and keep them on your computer, so that you can search their contents without having to plug each drive in.

+Searches go also much faster than using e.g. find on a live filesystem, and you can search by date, file size, and use boolean operators.

 ## Usage